egonw/chembl.rdf/README.markdown

   http://nar.oxfordjournals.org/content/early/2011/09/22/nar.gkr777.short

-This project develops, releases, and hosts a RDF version of ChEMBL.
+This project develops, releases, and hosts a RDF version of ChEMBL, independent from the ChEMBL team who make their own RDF version.

 The main SPARQL end point is available from Uppsala University at:

   http://rdf.farmbio.uu.se/chembl/sparql